Cybin Inc.: Cybin to Acquire Small Pharma Inc.

 Gowling WLG (Canada) LLP is acting as legal counsel to Cybin.

-Aird Berlis LLP is acting as legal counsel to Small Pharma and the Small Pharma Special Committee.
-Jefferies International Limited is acting as exclusive financial advisor to Small Pharma.
+Aird & Berlis LLP is acting as legal counsel to Small Pharma and the Small Pharma Special Committee.
+Jefferies International Limited is acting as exclusive financial advisor to Small Pharma and the Small Pharma Special Committee.

 Conference Call and Webcast Details